Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `400 BAD REQUEST`

-If the site id specified is invalid.
+If the site id specified is invalid OR if all activities are `False`.

 ### Delete Stewardship Activity (Admin and Author Only)